EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R-VpR88BmgA?si=8asg205ILbVlzzUh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Introduction
+Ground Moving Weather Station 01 is a device that can accurately read and detect specific weather while being mobile on the ground on all terrains and harsh environments.
+The device is designed to be user-friendly, easy to use, and durable.

 [Team organization](/Team_organization.md) | [User Needs, Benchmarking, and Requirements](/User_Needs_Benchmarking_Requirements.md) | [Design Ideation](/Design_Ideation.md)